• Skip to primary navigation

 Walking Tour of Hvar Town

-Hvar’s history is long and rich; the island has been the epicenter for trade and culture in the Adriatic Sea for thousands of years.
+Hvar’s history is rich; the island has been the epicenter for trade and culture in the Adriatic Sea for thousands of years.
 I’m the first to admit a walking tour isn’t always worth it, but given Hvar’s fascinating history, it is here.
-Carve out time to explore with a local, and while you’re at it, ask for dining recommendations along the way.
+Carve out some time to explore with a local guide, and don’t be shy—ask for their favorite restaurants while you’re at it.
+You’ll walk away with stories and dinner plans.

 Malo Grablje

-Malo Grablje is an abandoned village about twenty minutes from downtown Hvar.
+Malo Grablje is an abandoned village located about twenty minutes from downtown Hvar.
 The landscape here vastly differs from what you’ll see downtown, filled with rolling green hills and rocky terrain.
-Stepping foot in Malo Grablje is stepping in time, making the area an excellent destination for budding photographers and nostalgics alike.
+Stepping into Malo Grablje feels like slipping back in time: crumbling stone houses, overgrown paths, and an eerie kind of stillness that makes it a dream for photographers and romantics alike.

 Something that isn’t widely advertised but worth your while – go to the town’s only tavern for a traditional Dalmatian pot roast lunch.
 Arguably one of the best meals we had in Croatia.